 What are the best kettlebell exercises for golfers?
-Whether you’re a golfer or a personal trainer looking to get golfers into better shape and perform better, the following article will either provide you with some ideas on kettlebell exercises to implement, or how to analyse your athlete and build them from the ground up.
-Of course this only scratches the surface when it comes to kettlebell training for golfers.
+Whether you’re a golfer or a personal trainer looking to get golfers into better shape and perform better, the following article will either provide you with some ideas on kettlebell exercises to implement, or how to analyze your athlete and build them from the ground up.
+Of course, this only scratches the surface when it comes to kettlebell training for golfers.

 Without further ado, to figure out what the best kettlebell exercises are, we need to start looking at this from the ground up.
 You first need a stable strong base, as everything the golfer does starts here.